Hall of Fame Induction

 Brent was one of the founding members of the Canadian Country Music Association, won the ‘Bon Soo’ Open Fiddle competition, recorded over 20 albums, received a Certificate of Merit (Condor/Marathon Music) Canadian Academy of Recording Arts & Sciences ‘76 & ‘77, and has been nominated for a CCMA award.

-Brent continues to tour throughout the Maritimes and Canada.
-For the past 10 years his career has taken a turn toward Gospel – recording and performing as part of his personal ministry.
-Whether your taste is for Gospel, or rich country vocals accompanied by acoustic guitar, five-string banjo, or picking blue grass or fiddle tunes ranging from old-time to Cajun, Brent Williams does it all.
+Brent continues to tour throughout the Maritimes and Canada, but in recent years his career has taken a turn toward more Gospel – recording and performing as part of his personal ministry.
+Whether your taste is for Gospel, or rich country vocals accompanied by acoustic guitar, five-string banjo, or picking bluegrass or fiddle tunes ranging from old-time to Cajun, Brent Williams does it all.